 Held-to-maturity investments are non-derivative financial assets with fixed or determinable payments and fixed maturities that the management has the positive intention and ability to hold to maturity.
-Held-to-maturity investments are carried at amortised cost.
+Held-to-maturity investments are carried at amortised cost using effective interest method less any impairment loss, with interest income recognised in profit or loss on effective yield basis.